 Ensure you use a specially designed shampoo and have lots of fresh towels.
-Having their favourite treats at hand as a reward is a great technique for helping them keep calm.
+Having their favourite No products found. at hand as a reward is a great technique for helping them keep calm.

 To learn more about bathing your guinea pig, check out our grooming section.

-Guinea pigs claws grow constantly!
-In the wild, cavies claws are naturally worn down by the hard surfaces they encounter.
+Guinea pig’s claws grow constantly!
+In the wild, cavies’ claws are naturally worn down by the hard surfaces they encounter.
 Their domesticated cousins need special care for their claws.
-Long untreated nails can cause foot infections and serious injury to eyes.
+Long untreated nails can cause foot infections and serious injury to the eyes.

 Guinea Pig Grooming Essentials